wmcfarlan/startup_success/README.md

 <img src="images/number_of_startups.png" width="650"/>

-When looking at which categories tend to be more invted in, we can see clear trends in biotechnology and softwhere.
-This may be due to the
+When looking at which categories tend to be more invested in, we can see clear trends in biotechnology and software.
+This may be due to the ROI in these industries, or their stability.
 <img src="images/top_successful_cats.png" width="650"/>